Alex-Unnippillil/enterprise-garage-sale-app/client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## PCAP Analyzer

+A simple tool is available at `/pcap` that lets you drop a WLAN `.pcap` or `.pcapng` file.
+It parses the capture with the `pcapjs` library and visualizes Probe, Authentication and EAPOL frames in a timeline alongside a beacon/probe flow diagram.